Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Q: Can I use with lee's twrpg loader?

-A: Yes, but you have to suspend(Ctrl+S) this tool first; use twrpg loader;then un-suspend this tool again.
+A: Yes, but you have to rename it to wc3rpgLoader.ahk and put it into the same folder

 ## Independent scripts
 ![GUI](https://github.com/Lch3181/Warcraft-lll_TWrpg_AHKs/blob/master/Readme_Images/GUI.png)